High-quality backlinks are the holy grail of SEO or any SEO Agency. It’s desired by all, but attainable only to a handful of SEO adventurers.

 Give People the Freedom to Choose their Anchor Text

 Link building has come a long way.
-A few years ago, the standard industry practice was to request a specific anchor text – the keyword you wanted to rank for while seeking backlinks.
+A few years ago, the standard industry practise was to request a specific anchor text – the keyword you wanted to rank for while seeking backlinks.
 In this era of BERT, Google has come a long way in understanding contexts and language.
 So, requesting a specific anchor text is unnecessary.
 Let people have the freedom to choose their link texts.

 Walking the Talk, we include some further reads, that will give you a better idea of link building in 2020: